(Translated by https://www.hiragana.jp/)

 20 2

-[Alternate Approach] using binary search (Space optimization)
+[Better Approach] Using binary search

-we can find frequency of array elements using Binary search function .
+We can find frequency of array elements using Binary search function .
 First we will sort the array for binary search .
-Our frequency of element will be '(last occ - first occ)+1' of a element in a array .
+Our frequency of element will be '(last occ - first occ) + 1' of a element in a array.

 C++